1935 Detroit Lions season

-The 1935 Detroit Lions season was the franchise's 6th season in the National Football League.
-The Lions won their first National Football League (NFL) championship.
-In their second season in Detroit and fifth under head coach Potsy Clark, the Lions placed first in the NFL's Western Division and went on to defeat the New York Giants, 26–7, in the 1935 NFL Championship Game.
+The 1935 Detroit Lions season was the franchise's 6th season in the National Football League (NFL) and second in Detroit.
+Under fifth-year head coach Potsy Clark, the Lions placed first in the NFL's Western Division and defeated the New York Giants 26–7 in the NFL Championship Game for their first league title.

 The leading offensive players were Dutch Clark, who led the NFL with 55 points, and Ernie Caddel, who led the league with 621 yards from scrimmage and 6.4 yards per touch.